Kai Nip, Staff Photographer

 The Yale School of Management hosted its first Yale Stock Trading Game Competition last month, bringing together over 300 students from around the world to play SOM finance professor Roger Ibbotson’s signature stock trading game.

 Ibbotson developed the game in the 1970s to teach students the basics of trading in the stock market.
-His game has been widely played by SOM students ever since, and Assistant Director for Global Initiatives at SOM Caitlin Donovan said that this competition marks the first time that schools within the Global Network for Advanced Management — a network of 32 business schools across the world — have come together to play the game.
+His game, which is similar to the business game for students, has been widely played by SOM students ever since, and Assistant Director for Global Initiatives at SOM Caitlin Donovan said that this competition marks the first time that schools within the Global Network for Advanced Management — a network of 32 business schools across the world — have come together to play the game.

 Each participating school held a practice round in the final week of January and then competed in seven different first-round games.
 The top third of players from the first round progressed to a final round, which took place on Feb.
 17. Seunghee Cho, a student at the European School of Management and Technology in Berlin, took first place in the competition, earning a 43.29 percent return on investment.